Learnware-LAMDA/Learnware/docs/start/client.rst

 Combine Semantic and Statistical Search
 ----------------------------------------
 You can provide both semantic and statistical specification to search learnwares.
 The engine will first filter learnwares by semantic specification and then search by statistical specification.
-For example, the code below searches learnwares with `Table` data type and `RKMEStatSpecification`:
+For example, the code below searches learnwares with `Table` data type and `RKMETableSpecification`:

 .. code-block:: python